 There's no easy way to prevent arteritis, but a healthy lifestyle and not smoking are always important.

 Above all, see a doctor if you have the symptoms listed in the "Symptoms and Complications" section.
 As many as 1 in 5 people with this disease will go blind without treatment, but prompt treatment can make a big difference.
 Not all physicians recognize the early clues.
 Rheumatology is the field with most expert experience in GCA and PMR.
-You should also get your eyesight checked every 2 years if you're over 50 years of age, and every year if you have diabetes.
+It is important for you to see your eye doctor regularly to check for any signs or risks of blindness.

 *All medications have both common (generic) and brand names.
 The brand name is what a specific manufacturer calls the product (e.g., Tylenol®).
 The common name is the medical name for the medication (e.g., acetaminophen).
 A medication may have many brand names, but only one common name.
 This article lists medications by their common names.
 For information on a given medication, check our Drug Information database.
 For more information on brand names, speak with your doctor or pharmacist.